 In just the past three years, Illinois residents have seen and been the victims of an overwhelming number of chemical spills and environmental disasters, raising serious health concerns.
 Those concerns, though, don’t always result in immediate health effects.
 After all, some of the most fatal and serious diseases caused by chemical exposures—like cancer—are latent, meaning they take time to develop and should be tested for and monitored for early detection and treatment.
 While some states’ court systems have allowed for the recovery of the expenses of such testing and ...

-At Romanucci & Blandin, we have a wide array of practice areas ranging from personal injury and medical malpractice, to civil rights cases and class actions.
+At Romanucci & Blandin, we handle a wide array of practice areas, from personal injury and medical malpractice to civil rights cases and class actions.
 Working on such a diverse caseload is a privilege, but it also poses challenges that can only be overcome with diligence and organization.

-When presented with new, and often complex types of cases, it is vital for the attorney and their team to thoughtfully and efficiently come up with a case strategy.
-The case strategy must then be broken down into clear action items that allow for the most efficient route to a resolution in the case ...
+When presented with new and often complex cases, it is vital for the attorney and their team to thoughtfully and efficiently develop a case strategy.
+We then break the case strategy into clear action items to ensure the most efficient path to resolution.
+Teamwork and division of labor are the most ...

 In March 2021, our world was no longer as we knew it.
-It shut down, forcing business owners, including our law firm to re-imagine a new way of doing business.
-In a law firm setting, so much is gained by in-person communication, whether it be client meetings, depositions, collaboration amongst attorneys and staff, and mentoring, just to name a few.
+It shut down, forcing business owners, including our law firm, to reimagine how they do business.
+In a law firm setting, so much is gained from in-person communication, whether it be client meetings, depositions, collaboration among attorneys and staff, or mentoring, just to name a few.

 The law is always changing.
 Whether it be from legislative changes made by the government, judicial rulings by judges or arguments thoughtfully made by attorneys, the law constantly evolves.

-Romanucci & Blandin has made it a goal to keep up with the changes in the law and emphasize education amongst its attorneys and staff.
-To this end, the firm has made Continuing Legal Education (CLE) a priority for the office.
-To accomplish this, the firm holds in-house CLE seminars throughout the year to stay apprised of the relevant issues within the law, not only in the practice areas in which the ...
+Romanucci & Blandin has made it a goal to keep up with changes in the law and to emphasize education among its attorneys and staff.
+To this end, the firm has prioritized Continuing Legal Education (CLE) for the office.
+To stay current, the firm hosts in-house CLE seminars throughout the year on relevant legal issues, including the practice areas we focus on, as well as technology and community ...

 Categories